-Two veterinarians describe how they coped with their pet’s death; their experience may help you say good-bye and grieve your pet’s death.
+Two veterinarians describe how they coped with their pets’ death; their words of wisdom may help you say good-bye, grieve, and heal after your pet dies.

-A Veterinarian Shares How He Coped When His Dog Died
+A Veterinarian Shares How He Coped With His Pet’s Death

 I remember losing our family German Shepherd as a 11 year old.
 I was devastated and it really was like losing a family member.
 The loss of a pet should not be taken lightly and it is not something most people get over quickly or easily – although many may think there is a social stigma not to grieve for animals as we do for humans.
 The fact is that the bond that is formed between people and their pets is in many cases even stronger than some of the bonds between people.
 Since losing our German Shepherd, I have lost two cats also – one was an elderly girl that had to be put down due to deteriorating health, whilst the other a couple of years later was sadly run over.